PUBLISHED

 Next, it's important to identify the key metrics that will provide insights into the performance and possible acceptance of your MVP.
 These may include user engagement rates, usage time, feature usage, customer feedback, and conversion rates, among other things.
 Your identified metrics should directly correlate with your MVP's success or efficiency.

-As you embark on the journey of building and validating your MVP, it's crucial that you choose the right analytics tool to measure your essential metrics.
+As you embark on the journey of building and validating your MVP, you must choose the right analytics tool to measure your essential metrics.
 One such reliable tool is UXCam, loved by mobile app product managers for its ability to accurately track key mobile app metrics, unveiling the strengths and weaknesses of your MVP.

-1. User Engagement Rate - UXCam tracks user engagement by measuring session lengths, usage pattern, and engagement rate over different days or versions.
+User Engagement Rate - UXCam tracks user engagement by measuring session lengths, usage patterns, and engagement rates over different days or versions.

-5. Conversion Rates - UXCam’s funnels provide a comprehensive view of your app’s conversion rates, showcasing where users drop-off in the conversion process.
+Conversion Rates - UXCam’s funnels provide a comprehensive view of your app’s conversion rates, showcasing where users drop off in the conversion process.

 It's important to recognize that your identified metrics should directly correlate with your MVP's success or efficiency.